Tackling Climate Change

 The Act on Rational Use and Proper Management of Fluorocarbons, which covers the entire lifecycle of fluorocarbons from production to disposal, went into effect in April 2015, and regulations for disposing of certain equipment were further tightened in April 2020.

 As a manager of Class I specified products, the Company conducts the legally mandated simple inspections and routine inspections according to plans.
-Additionally, our calculations of leaked fluorocarbons in FY2023 revealed leakage of 40 t-CO2e from the Himeji Plant, 984 t-CO2e from the Kawasaki Plant, and 1,088 t-CO2e Company-wide.
+Additionally, our calculations of leaked fluorocarbons in FY2024 revealed leakage of 144 t-CO2e from the Himeji Plant, 2,684 t-CO2e from the Kawasaki Plant, and 2,931 t-CO2e Company-wide.
 We intend to make efforts to reduce leaked fluorocarbons—an activity that facilitates climate change mitigation—by intensifying inspections and maintenance, upgrading to equipment that uses coolants with low global warming and ozone depletion potential, and properly disposing of equipment.

-Promoting for the Reduction of the CO2 Emissions Resulting from Our Entire Supply Chain
+Promoting Reduction of GHG Emissions Resulting from Our Entire Supply Chain

 Calculating Scope 3 emissions